|

 Nothing about an event project remains static; things are always changing.
 Budgets are cut, schedules are running behind, the sound system breaks down, volunteers don’t show up, or violent storms occur.
 On the other side of the coin, a desired celebrity becomes available, a lucrative sponsorship deal comes through, or the event is featured in a national news story.
 Monitoring facilitates the ability to respond to both the bad and the good.

-Be proactive about getting and analyzing monitoring data.
+Proactively collect and analyze information Be proactive about getting and analyzing monitoring data.
 Institute standard operating procedures for collecting information that indicates the characteristics and influence of elements, tactics, or situations in a timely manner.
 This information is required throughout the lifecycle of the event and its systematic collection and analysis must be integrated into all facets of the event, including administrative, design, marketing, operational, and risk management plans.

 Establish checkpoints for reviewing budgets, receiving status reports, and achieving project plan milestones.
 Develop a schedule of meetings in which updates are communicated.
 Require confirmations of receipt and understanding of orders, instructions, or memoranda sent.
 Develop watch lists (items needing specific monitoring) for identified risks.
 Communication plans should include reporting schedules and procedures.